Overview

 You can view the EES, Works Approval Application and pipeline licence application and any related documents at GB Energy Golden Beach Gas Projects.

-Amended Procedures and Requirements
+Amended procedures and requirements

 On 13 September 2020 the Minister issued amended procedures and requirements under the Environment Effects Act for the Golden Beach Gas Project EES.
 The amended procedures and requirements relate to the public exhibition and inquiry stages of the EES process, and provide for special measures to be implemented in light of the coronavirus pandemic and restrictions that apply under Victoria's state of emergency.